 After serving less than a year, Larn resigned as sheriff on March 7, 1877, and was replaced by his deputy, William Cruger, a month later.
-Moving on to outright cattle rustling, he and Selman continued to profit and in March 1877 were appointed as deputy hide inspectors for Shackelford County.
-Opportune positions for the cattle thieves, they were to inspect all cattle herds entering and leaving the county, as well as supervising the butchers.
+Moving on to outright cattle rustling, he and Selman continued to profit and, in March 1877, were appointed as deputy hide inspectors for Shackelford County.
+Opportune positions for the cattle thieves, they were to inspect all cattle herds entering and leaving the county, as well as supervise the butchers.
 Larn also continued to supply Fort Griffin with its beef and as more and more cattle went missing, the complaints grew louder and louder.
 A number of violent acts were also being reported as a band of men, allegedly led by Larn and Selman, were bushwhacking area ranchers, driving off their cattle, shooting horses, and firing potshots at the homes of terrified citizens.

 Finally, in February 1878, a group of civilians secured a warrant to search the river behind Larn’s house.
 Looking for hides that didn’t belong to him, six were recovered from the river with brands other than Larn’s own.
-Though Larn was arrested, he was later released and violence continued.
+Though Larn was arrested, he was later released, and violence continued.

-However, in June 1878 a local rancher named Treadwell, who had reportedly uncovered the cattle rustling, was wounded by Larn and the Albany court issued a warrant for his arrest.
+However, in June 1878, a local rancher named Treadwell, who had reportedly uncovered the cattle rustling, was wounded by Larn and the Albany court issued a warrant for his arrest.
 Sheriff William Cruger was then tasked with arresting his former boss, which he did on June 22, 1878.
-After placing him in the jail, Cruger had the local blacksmith shackle Larn to the floor of the cell to prevent a breakout by Larn’s supporters.
+After placing him in jail, Cruger had the local blacksmith shackle Larn to the floor of the cell to prevent a breakout by Larn’s supporters.

-Instead, the next night, the Tin Hat Brigade, stormed the jail intending to hang Larn.
-When they found they couldn’t lynch the shackled man, they shot him in his cell.
-Afterward, his body was returned to Camp Cooper Ranch where he was buried beside his infant son.
+Instead, the Tin Hat Brigade stormed the jail the next night, intending to hang Larn.
+They shot him in his cell when they found they couldn’t lynch the shackled man.
+Afterward, his body was returned to Camp Cooper Ranch, where he was buried beside his infant son.

 After Larn was captured and killed, Selman took off for lawless Lincoln County, New Mexico, where he started a vicious gang called Selman’s Scouts.
-For two months these outlaws terrorized the area, stealing horses and cattle, murdering innocent men and boys, and pillaging businesses and homes.
+For two months, these outlaws terrorized the area, stealing horses and cattle, murdering innocent men and boys, and pillaging businesses and homes.

 They were finally stopped when Governor Lew Wallace issued a proclamation threatening martial law.
-Selman returned to Texas where he was captured by Texas Rangers in 1880 and taken to Shackelford County to stand trial for his previous crimes.
+Selman returned to Texas, where he was captured by Texas Rangers in 1880 and taken to Shackelford County to stand trial for his previous crimes.
 However, he soon escaped and made his way to Chihuahua, Mexico where he lived until 1888.
-The Texas charges were then dropped and he moved to El Paso where he remarried and made his living primarily as a gambler and sometimes as a City Constable.
+The Texas charges were then dropped, and he moved to El Paso, where he remarried and made his living primarily as a gambler and sometimes as a City Constable.
 On April 5, 1894, he killed former Texas Ranger Baz (Bass) Outlaw during a fight in Tillie Howard’s brothel.

 The following year, on August 19, 1895, he killed the famous gunman John Wesley Hardin in the Acme Saloon.
 Though charged with murder, his trial resulted in a hung jury.
-While out on bond, he ran into Marshal George Scarborough and when talk elevated into a dispute, then to gunplay, Scarborough shot Selman four times.
+While out on bond, he ran into Marshal George Scarborough, and when talk elevated into a dispute, then to gunplay, Scarborough shot Selman four times.
 Selman died on April 6, 1896, and Scarborough was acquitted of murder.